wzh1998/STATE_GRID_Voice_Recognition/README.md

 ## Requirements

- - The running environment can be either Windows 7+ or Linux with Java JDK higher than JDK 8.
+ - The developing and executing environments can be either Windows 7+ or Linux with Java JDK higher than JDK 8.

  - UIPath Studio, UIRobot are required for your system, Orchestrator is optional.

 ## Update History

  - **2019.08.06:**
- 	- Implemented offline asr system using SDK from Iflytek CO.,LTD., will hold a meeting with subsidiary corporation of Iflytek this week, consider transform asr into an offline system.
+ 	- Implemented offline asr system using SDK from Iflytek CO.,LTD., held a meeting with subsidiary corporation of Iflytek this week, considered transform asr into an offline system.

  - **2019.08.12:**
  	- Implemented turning result parsing system, including a JSON message "piecing together" method in Java and a Json parse method to deframe the result.
- 	- Combine Turning, ASR, TTS modules.
-Read the audio voice from microphone, translate it into text by ASR, analysis the meaning by turning module, finally display and play the text and audio result from turning API.
+ 	- Combined Turning, ASR, TTS modules.
+Read the audio voice from microphone, translate it into text by ASR, analysis the meaning by turning module, finally displayed and played the text and audio result from turning API.